Indirect Query Bayesian Optimization with Integrated Feedback: Background and Related Work

+At iteration $t$, given data $\mathcal{D}^{t-1}$, we follow the Conditional Mean Process (CMP) framework \citep{chau_deconditional_2021} to infer the posterior mean $\nu_{t-1}(a)$ and posterior covariance $q_{t-1}(a, a')$ of $g$, as well as the posterior mean $m_{t-1}(x)$ and covariance $k_{t-1}(x, x')$ of $f$.
+Due to space constraints, we defer the full description of CMP inference and posterior computation to Appendix~\ref{appendix: CMP}.

 \paragraph{BO policies} Several types of BO methods are popular in the literature.
 One type is Upper Confidence Bound (UCB) based policies, where one queries the data point with the highest upper confidence bound, which is constructed by the posterior mean plus weighted posterior standard deviation.
 Gaussian Process Upper Confidence Bound (GPUCB) comes with sound theoretical regret bounds \citep{srinivas_gpucb:information-theoretic_2012}, but the balance weights may be hard to adjust in practice.
-Among the most widespread policies in use are also probability of improvement (PI) and expected improvement (EI), which consider one-step marginal gains averaged over the current posterior.

-Entropy search policies \citep{hennig2012entropy_search} select the queries such that corresponding observations provide highest mutual information or information gain with respect to the optimum. \cite{hernandez-lobato_predictive_2014} proposed the predictive entropy search (PES) policy by utilising the symmetry of mutual information to address the computational difficulties when approximating the mutual information term. \cite{wang2017MES} further improved the computational efficiency by proposing the Max-Value Entropy Search (MES), which studied mutual information w.r.t. the target function value at the optimum, which is usually in a much lower dimension than the input space.
-MES was shown to be equivalent to Estimation Strategy for Optimisation (EST) \citep{pmlr-v51-wang16f}, GPUCB with specific parameter choices.
-Experimental results \citep{wang2017MES, takeno2020MFMES} show the MES outperforms PES and ES consistently in various settings.
+Entropy search policies \citep{hennig2012entropy_search} select the queries such that corresponding observations provide the highest mutual information or information gain with respect to the optimum. \citet{wang2017MES} further improved the computational efficiency by proposing the Max-Value Entropy Search (MES), which studied mutual information w.r.t. the target function value at the optimum, which is usually in a much lower dimension than the input space.
+MES was also extended in a multi-fidelity setting \citep{takeno2020MFMES}, inspired by which we proposed a hierarchical tree search algorithm with multi-resolution.
+We refer to \cite{garnett_bayesopIQBOok_2023} for a comprehensive review of BO methods.

-\paragraph{Indirect Query and Integrated feedback} Aggregated feedback was studied by \cite{zhang2022gaussian} under the Gaussian process bandits setting.
-Their aggregated feedback is averaging over local continuous non-overleap areas, while we consider a more general reward given by conditional expectation with respect to unknown $p(x|a)$.
-They aimed to recommend a local area in $\mathcal{X}$ which gives the highest possible average score, while our goal is to find an optimizer for $f$.